geertmeersman/youfone/README.md

 ## Code origin

-The code of this Home Assistant integration has been written by analysing the calls done by the Youfone website and by contributing to the integration made by [@myTselection](https://github.com/myTselection).
-It made me curious on how to build an integration from scratch, using the recommendations here https://developers.home-assistant.io/docs/creating_component_index/.
-I tried to pull out of the website as much information as possible.
+The code of this Home Assistant integration has been written by analysing the calls done by the Youfone website.

 I have no link with Youfone